mupfdev/cprintf/README.md

 | `%i`        | Inverts the background and text color.   | In windows, this is an alias for `%bw`.                                            |
 | `%u`        | Adds an underline.                       | In windows, if no color is provided (e.g: only `%u`), no visible text will appear. |
 | `%s`        | Brightens the text and background (bold) | -                                                                                  |

+# Bold
+You can make a text bold or background color brighter by capitalizing the format specifier.
+Example:
+- `%FR` will output a bold, red text.
+- `%BB` will output a bright, blue background.

+# Combining formats
+You can combine multiple formats too, with `%{...}`.
+Example:
+- `%{fr,u}` combines `%fr` (red text) and `%u` (underline/underscore).

+Invalid combinations will cause undefined behaviour.
+Repeated combinations, or more than 3 combinations will cause undefined behaviour on POSIX builds.